 Figure 1-2: LBNF Overall Project Layout at Fermilab

-The beamline is designed for initial operation at proton-beam power of 1.2 MW, with the capability to support an upgrade to 2.4 MW.
+The beamline is designed for initial operation at a proton-beam power of 1.2 MW, with the capability to support an upgrade to 2.4 MW.
 Those components of the conventional facilities that cannot be upgraded efficiently in a cost effective manner are designed for a proton- beam power of 2.4 MW.
 Examples of these components include the Decay Pipe and associated shielding (Section 5.2), and the cast-in-place concrete and steel shielding in the Target Complex (Section 4.2), and Absorber Hall (Section 5.3).

 Project Participants